-CFM considers the Trust's distributions to be sustainable from the Trust's available cash resources for at least 12 months into the future.
+CFM considers the Trust's distributions to be sustainable for at least 12 months into the future.

 The following calculation reconciles Trust net profit to the total distribution payable for the December 2022 Half Year, as per the Trust's audited Half Year Financial Report as at 31 December 2022.